xot/ElectraOne/DOCUMENTATION.md

 ```

-- Send volume
-: Ranges from -infty to 0.0 dB.
-Live CC to value table
+**Send volume**: Ranges from -infty to 0.0 dB.
+We use the following Live CC to value table.

 | CC (div 1024) | Value (dB) |